triton-inference-server/server/docs/client.rst

 prefer::

   > .\vcpkg.exe install openssl:x64-windows zlib:x64-windows rapidjson:x64-windows
-  > .\pip.exe install grpcio-tools wheel
+  > .\pip.exe install --upgrade setuptools grpcio-tools wheel

 The vcpkg step above installs openssl and zlib, ":x64-windows" specifies the target and it is optional.
 The path to the libraries should be added to